Arseny15/Car-Shop-Project/README.md

 - As a user, I want to be able to search a car by car name.
 - As a user, I want to be able to find car in terms of car brand name, color,car year, km used.
 - As a user, I want to be able to view a list of all car choices.
-- As a user, I want to be able to save the car and add it to the list of cars which I like.
+- As a user, I want to be able to add it to the list of cars which I like.
 - As a user(seller), I want to be able to add сars for sale to the app.
 - As a user(seller), I want to be able to remove a posted сars for sale.